Trouble Sleeping (film): Plot

-Trouble Sleeping is a psychological thriller about Vanessa, a middle-aged woman, haunted by the ghost of her late husband.
+Vanessa, a middle-aged woman, is haunted by the ghost of her late husband.
 Her stepson has just been released from a mental institution - four years ago he discovered his father's body, shot in the head, a supposed suicide.
 Now he's returning home and will inherit his late father's estate on his twenty-first birthday.
 However, Vanessa and her new younger husband have no intention of letting Justin get his hands on the money.